Quarantine Tank, Why it is Crucial for New Fish Especially

-While providing medicated fish feed to your quarantined fish or medicating infected fish, make sure they are 100% safe to use, and you are providing the right dose.
-Consult with experts and follow the manufacturer’s instructions to the letter.
+When providing medicated fish feed to your quarantined fish or medicating infected fish, make sure they are 100% safe to use and you are providing the right dose.
+Consult with vets/experts and follow the manufacturer’s instructions to the letter.

 There are different opinions and ideas about a quarantine tank.
-For the beginners, it is not necessary if they buy all fish from the same source.
+For beginners, a QT is not necessary if they buy all fish from the same source.

-Setting up a quarantine tank is not a hard task; it is very easy and affordable.
+Setting up a quarantine tank is not a challenging task, but it is effortless and affordable.
 You don’t have to buy a costly aquarium kit as a QT.
-Instead, you can convert a sufficiently spacious sturdy container into a quarantine aquarium.
+Instead, you can convert a sufficiently spacious, sturdy container into a quarantine aquarium.